RAM Requirements

 [db].dbengine page cache size

 : this is the compressed extent cache.
 It keeps in memory compressed data blocks, as they appear on disk, to avoid reading them again.
-Data found in the extend cache but not in the main cache have to be uncompressed to be queried.
+Data found in the extent cache but not in the main cache have to be uncompressed to be queried.

 Both of them are dynamically adjusted to use some of the total memory computed above.
 The configuration in netdata.conf